kubestellar/kubestellar/user/container/README.md

 ## Build and push a multi-architecture image to a remote registry

 Note that `docker buildx` is required for this option.
+Furthermore, the multi-architecture build fails when the host os is arm64.

 Make sure to login into the remote registry with the desired user: